-The decision to alter or suspend the rights of a student for an interim period will be communicated in writing to the student and will become effective immediately.
-Notification will either be hand-delivered or sent by certified mail to the last address provided to the Registrar's Office.
-(Failure or refusal to take receipt of notification will not negate or postpone said action.)
+The decision to alter or suspend the rights of a student for an interim period will be communicated to the student in writing and will be effective immediately.
+Notification will be hand-delivered or sent by certified mail to the last address provided to the Registrar's Office.
+Failure or refusal to take receipt of notification will not negate or postpone said action.
 Students are responsible for updating directory information (including address) with the Registrar's Office.
 The notice will include a statement of the regulations or policies that the student(s) allegedly violated, a specific statement of facts constituting the alleged violation, and the time and place of the hearing.